SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

   [See the Abort description here][abort].
 * For reversals, you will need to implement the `Reversal` request.
-* When implementing the Payment Link scenario, it is optional to set a CallbackURL in the `POST` request.
+* When implementing the Payment Link scenario, it is optional to set a `callbackURL` in the `POST` request.
-  If CallbackURL is set Swedbank Pay will send a postback request to this URL when the consumer as fulfilled the payment.
+  If `callbackURL` is set Swedbank Pay will send a postback request to this URL when the consumer as fulfilled the payment.
   [See the Callback API description here][technical-reference-callback].